LearnTeachCode/intro-javascript-class/week-1/1-4-json-intro.md

   1. What happened?
   2. Why did it behave that way?
-  3. How could we display *all the data* inside an object on the web page?
+  3. How could we take that object's data and display it on the web page?
+(In other words, how can we solve this challenge of *communicating* or *transferring* the data from the computer's memory to the user's eyes?)

 <br/>